WeSpeakEnglish/STM32PLC/README.md

 Hi, my name is Alex
 This REPO dedicate the PLC implemented ON new ST's STM32F7 MCU.
 It consist:
-1. the LCD driver as native for display's without controller time management
+1. the LCD driver as native for display's without a controller time management system
-2.
-3. \()
+2. The GIU library suppors multilayer paradigma to displaying objects on different orders while they will put to the screen.
+3. The displaying of images support "invisible" colour, setted up by user to provide displaying such things as button with rounded corners
+4. Two CAN's
+5. RS-485 and RS-232
+6. LM75 on I2C, we read temperature in easy manner in float point format, also I2C to an external device

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED